-- (a) to the cost of administration of the Agency; - (b) for reinfibursing members of the Board or of any committee set up by the Board for such expenses as may be expressly authorised by the Board in accordance with the rates approved by the President:

-- to the payment of salaries, fees or other remuneration, allowances, pensions where the confidence is the Agency; - (d) for the maintenance of any property vested in the Agency; to holomore odd shiesest source of maintenance of any property vested in the Agency; - (e) for and in connection with all its functions under this Bill; and - Health Care Provision Fund as provided for in the National Health Act, Cap.
+- (a) to the cost of administration of the Agency; - (b) for reimbursing members of the Board or of any committee set up by the Board for such expenses as may be expressly authorised by the Board in accordance with the rates approved by the President; - to the payment of salaries, fees or other remuneration, allowances, pensions and gratuities payable to the officers and servants of the Agency; - (d) for the maintenance of any property vested in the Agency; - (e) for and in connection with all its functions under this Bill; and - (f) disbursement to States and Local Governments benefitting from the Basic Health Care Provision Fund as provided for in the National Health Act, Cap.
 8, 2014 (Hon.
 Tanko Sununu Ngaski/Shanga/Yauri Federal Constituency).